-Associate Professor Mark Watsford is a lecturer and researcher in exercise and sports science in the Faculty of Health at the University of Technology Sydney.
+Associate Professor Mark Watsford is the Deputy Head of School (Research) in the School of Sport, Exercise and Rehabilitation at UTS.
 He has extensive experience with the physiological and biomechanical assessment of athletes, and has several research interests in the area of applied sports science.

 Mark’s primary research focus is the examination of muscle properties as they relate to soft-tissue injuries and performance in athletes, however, he has published in the areas of nutrition, biomechanics and exercise physiology.
 He has a long-standing research collaboration with the conditioning department at the Sydney Swans Football Club, performing research to optimise performance in Australian rules football.
 He has also worked with athletes from a variety of other sports including netball, rugby league, soccer, futsal and swimming.

 Mark has published more than 70 peer-reviewed journal articles in the sports science discipline and regularly presents at conferences.
 He teaches and co-ordinates subjects in the areas of nutrition, clinical exercise physiology, exercise rehabilitation and sports medicine.